Recognising the signs

 “I have seen many times when people come together, either family members or friends, to help each other.
 People will help somebody else pro bono just so they can get through a rough time.
-That makes me proud and it’s why I'm still here after 12 years and I don't know for how long to come.”
+That makes me proud and it’s why I'm still here after 12 years.”

 Khaled said tough times can lead to depression and anxiety, but these conditions can sometimes be hard to spot in yourself or others.